AdguardTeam/GithubActionsRunner/README.md

 Triggers a GitHub Action workflow run

 Options:
-  -r, --repo <repo>                                repository specified as "owner/repo", e.g.,
+  -r, --repo <repo>                                repository specified as "owner/repo", e.g., "AdguardTeam/GithubActionsRunner"
-                                                   "AdguardTeam/GithubActionsRunner"
-  -w, --workflow <workflow>                        workflow file to trigger, e.g., "test.yml" -b, --branch <branch>                            branch name -c, --rev <revision>                             commit revision -a, --artifacts-path [artifacts-path]            local path for downloading artifacts; if not specified, artifacts
+  -w, --workflow <workflow>                        workflow file to trigger, e.g., "test.yml" -b, --branch <branch>                            branch name -c, --rev <revision>                             commit revision -a, --artifacts-path [artifacts-path]            local path for downloading artifacts; if not specified, artifacts will not be downloaded
-                                                   will not be downloaded --commit-timeout [timeout-sec]                   timeout in seconds to wait for the commit to appear in the repository (default: 300 seconds) --branch-timeout [timeout-sec]                   timeout in seconds to wait for the branch to appear in the repository (default: 300 seconds) --workflow-run-creation-timeout [timeout-sec]    timeout in seconds to wait for the workflow run to be created (default: 300 seconds) --workflow-run-completion-timeout [timeout-sec]  timeout in seconds to wait for the workflow run to be completed (default: 300 seconds) -s, --secret <KEY=VALUE>                         Secret key-value pair for the GitHub Action workflow, e.g., "API_KEY=12345".You can add multiple secrets by repeating the option. (default: []) -v, --verbose                                    enable verbose mode (default: false) -h, --help                                       display help for command
+  --commit-timeout [timeout-sec]                   timeout in seconds to wait for the commit to appear in the repository (default: 300 seconds)
+  --branch-timeout [timeout-sec]                   timeout in seconds to wait for the branch to appear in the repository (default: 300 seconds)
+  --workflow-run-creation-timeout [timeout-sec]    timeout in seconds to wait for the workflow run to be created (default: 300 seconds)
+  --workflow-run-completion-timeout [timeout-sec]  timeout in seconds to wait for the workflow run to be completed (default: 300 seconds)
+  -s, --secret <KEY=VALUE>                         Secret key-value pair for the GitHub Action workflow, e.g., "API_KEY=12345".You can add multiple secrets by repeating the option. (default: [])
+  --sync-secrets                                   Sync secrets with the repository secrets.
+Secrets which were not provided will be removed (default: false)
+  -v, --verbose                                    enable verbose mode (default: false) -h, --help                                       display help for command
 ```